Phuket Covid 19: Phuket marks 14 new COVID cases, no deaths

 The report still marked 6,391 Phuket Sandbox arrivals who tested positive for the virus after landing on the island since Jan 1, and 2,906 Test & Go tourists who tested positive on arrival since Jan 1.

-According to the report for July 24, there are 104 people under medical care or supervision, one fewer than the 105 reported yesterday.
+According to the report for July 25, there are 101 people under medical care or supervision, three fewer than the 104 reported yesterday.

 Meanwhile, zero people who tested positive for COVID-19 were at any ‘hospitel’ (zero change), and zero were designated to recover in “Community Isolation“ (zero change).